SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/GEAR/sinks/theory.rst

 Model summary
 -------------

 Here, we provide a comprehensive summary of the model.
 Sink particles are an alternative to the current model of star formation that transforms gas particles into sink particles under some criteria explained below.
 Then, the sink can accrete gas and spawn stars.
+Sink particles are colisionless particles, i.e. they interact with other particles only through gravity.
+They can be seen as particles representing unresolved region of collapse.

 To spawn stars, an IMF is sampled.
 Details explanation of the IMF sampling are explained below.
 In short, the IMF is split into two parts In the lower part, star particles represent continuous stellar population in a similar way than what is currently implemented in common models.
 In the second upper part, star particles represent individual stars.
 Then, the feedback is improved to take into account both type of stars.
 Currently, only supernovae feedback is implemented.
 The sink particle method allows thus to track the effect of the supernovae of individual stars in the simulation.

 The current model includes sink formation, gas accretion, sink merging, IMF sampling and star spawning and finally supernove feedback (type Ia and II).

 Our main references are the following papers `Bate et al. <https://ui.adsabs.harvard.edu/abs/1995MNRAS.277..362B/abstract>`_, `Price et al. <https://ui.adsabs.harvard.edu/abs/2018PASA...35...31P/abstract>`_ and `Federrath et al. <https://ui.adsabs.harvard.edu/abs/2010ApJ...713..269F/abstract>`_